kslg/elite-rides/README.md

      'default': dj_database_url.parse('your-database-url-here')
  }
  ```
-5. In the terminal, I ran the showmigrations command to confirm I'm connected to the external database `python3 manage.py showmigrations`
+5. In the terminal, I ran the showmigrations command to confirm I'm connected to the external database `python3 manage.py showmigrations`.
-6. I migrated the database models to the new database `python3 manage.py migrate`
+6. I migrated the database models to the new database `python3 manage.py migrate`.
-7. I had to create a new superuser for your new database `python3 manage.py createsuperuser`
+7. I had to create a new superuser for your new database `python3 manage.py createsuperuser`.

 ## Confirm that the data was migrated to ElephantSQL database